xieweiAlex/English_Learning/words/2024/words-May-24.md

+I came through all those perils unscathed.
+The movement is in peril of dying.
+It is always perilous to neglect our national defense.
+Together, these developments point to a perilous period ahead.

+China’s version of **levelling up** is not going well. - Will its vast **hinterland** ever catch up with its wealthy coast?

+Simply put, I was a **curmudgeon** at work, increasingly **cynical** about the intentions of leaders, not learning anything beyond the latest office gossip. -
+I had no conscious intention to quit right then, but I couldn’t **muster up** a single ounce of energy to tell him otherwise. -
+In those final months, I was in a **liminal space** between two worlds.
+I had decided to **take a leap** to a different path but had not yet changed direction.
+I struggled to process how I was feeling, **held captive** by **accumulated** frustration and anxiety.
+During the first few months of self-employment, I read an article that **jolted** my reality.
+Titled, “If work dominated your every moment, would life be worth living?”

-My unease quickly morphed into a desire to escape.
+My unease quickly **morphed into** a desire to escape.

-is prosaic a commonly used word?
+The presentation was **rather prosaic**, with no innovative ideas. -
-??Yes, prosaic is a commonly used word.
+> Yes, prosaic is a commonly used word.
 It means dull, ordinary, or lacking in imagination.

-tradwives, tradfi.
+**tradwives**, **tradfi**.
 **camellia**.

 **sling-back**.
 > Build strong levees, don't try to predict hurricanes.